vertica/VerticaPyLab/README.md

 # Vertica Demo

 This Docker image lets you create and run a single-node Vertica database on a local machine.
-It uses the Community Edition (CE) license, which has a limit of 1TB of data.
-It also provides you a customised JupyterLab named VerticaLab.
+It uses the Community Edition (CE) license (limited to
+of 1TB of data).

+The Docker image also includes VerticaLab, a custom JupyterLab environment.
-The VerticaLab includes many extensions (autocompletion, graphics, buttons to run vsql or admintools...) and it provides the lastest VerticaPy version.
-It is the perfect environment to test Vertica and VerticaPy.
+VerticaLab provides extensions for autocompletion, graphics, options to run vsql or admintools, etc. and uses the lastest VerticaPy version.

 ## Quickstart